CWRUbotix/NASA-RMC-2020/doc/tutorials/ros_setup.md

         `source ~/.bashrc`
         </li>
         <li>
-        These code lines will install some basic depencies for ROS<br>
+        These code lines will install some basic dependencies for ROS.
+We will install the specific dependencies later.<br>
         `sudo apt install python3-rosdep python3-rosinstall python3-rosinstall-generator python3-wstool build-essential`<br>
         `sudo rosdep init`<br>
         `rosdep update`<br>
-        Test your ros build by running the command `roscore`
+        Test your ros build by running the command `roscore`.
         </li>
     </ol>
     <li>
     Go through the first 8 tutorials [here](http://wiki.ros.org/ROS/Tutorials).
 This will take a while but by the end you will have a good knowledge of ros.
-I think you can do tutorials 3 and 4 last as they aren’t as fun
+I think you can do tutorials 3 and 4 last as they aren’t as fun.
     </li>
     <li>
     [Additional tutorial](http://wiki.ros.org/rospy_tutorials/Tutorials/WritingPublisherSubscriber) about how to write code for nodes.
 (Not needed for next steps but very good knowledge to have)